San Antonio de Areco has been increasingly popular as a destination for experiencing authentic Argentine country life.

 You can’t talk about San Antonio de Areco and life in the Argentine countryside without talking about gauchos!
 In 2015, it was declared a historic national interest of Argentina and the Argentine gaucho culture.

 Gauchos are Argentine cowboys or horsemen who lived in the Argentine lowlands in the past.
-The gauchos would rise their cattle and horses and sell them in the villages around the area or bring them to Buenos Aires.
+The gauchos would raise their cattle and horses and sell them in the villages around the area or bring them to Buenos Aires.

-San Antonio de Areco is, especially, famous because creates the scene for the book, Don Segundo Sombra, by the Argentine writer Ricardo Güiraldes.
-Don Segundo Sombra is said to be what bought the gaucho culture into Argentine popular culture.
+San Antonio de Areco is, mainly, famous because creates the scene for the book, Don Segundo Sombra, by the Argentine writer Ricardo Güiraldes.
+Don Segundo Sombra is said to have brought the gaucho culture into Argentine popular culture.